Find Grad Schools

 7 Yearly Graduations

 The 9th most popular school in the country for dispute resolution majors who are seeking their master's degree is Touro University Worldwide.
 Each year, around 2,100 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $14,440 per year, while in-state graduate students, on average, pay $9,000 per year.
-The dispute resolution program at Touro University Worldwide awarded 7 master's degrees during the 2020-2021 school year.
-Around 14% of these students were from an underrepresented racial-ethnic group, and 71% were women.
+During the most recent year for which we have data, 7 people received their master's degree in dispute resolution from TUW.
+About 50% of this group were women, and 21% were students from an underrepresented racial-ethnic group.

 #10